 The login must include the following user mapping items for that specific database: db_datareader, db_datawriter, public, rlBA_SQL_BizagiWebApp and rlBA_SQL_ExecuteBizagiSPs.

 The db_datareader, db_datawriter, public, rlBA_SQL_BizagiWebApp and rlBA_SQL_ExecuteBizagiSPs user mappings apply for your project's database.
 This means that you need to apply these mappings once your Bizagi production environment database has been created.

-You may also want to double-check that such login is not locked out:
+Double-check that this login is not locked out:

 Troubleshooting and diagnostics

-Whenever you need to troubleshoot and diagnose an issue occurring at the database, then you may choose to:
+When you need to troubleshoot and diagnose an issue occurring at the database, you may choose to:

 •Rely on a special Bizagi tool for this purpose.
 For more information about this option, refer to Bizagi Diagnostics.

 •Rely on specialized tools of your database engine, such as the Profiler tool for SQL Server.